-The affirmative vote of a majority of the votes cast at the Annual Meeting is required for stockholder ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+The affirmative vote of a majority of the votes cast at the Annual Meeting is required for stockholder ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Abstentions and broker non-votes, if any, will have no effect on the result of the ratification of KPMG LLP.
-If the appointment is not ratified by the stockholders for any reason, it will have no impact on the Audit Committee's appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+If the appointment is not ratified by the stockholders for any reason, it will have no impact on the Audit Committee's appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Only the Audit Committee can hire or terminate our independent registered public accounting firm.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024.

-ADVANCE NOTICE FOR STOCKHOLDER NOMINATIONS AND PROPOSALS FOR THE 2024 ANNUAL MEETING
+ADVANCE NOTICE FOR STOCKHOLDER NOMINATIONS AND PROPOSALS FOR THE 2025 ANNUAL MEETING

 Proposals received from stockholders are given careful consideration by us in accordance with Rule 14a-8 under the Exchange Act.
-Stockholder proposals are eligible for consideration for inclusion in the proxy statement for the 2024 annual meeting of stockholders if they are received by us on or before December 15, 2023.
+Stockholder proposals are eligible for consideration for inclusion in the proxy statement for the 2025 annual meeting of stockholders if they are received by us on or before December 11, 2024.
 Any proposal should be directed to the attention of our Secretary at 1200 Seventeenth Street, Suite 2900, Denver, Colorado 80202.

-Our current bylaws require that, in order for proposals of stockholders to be considered timely and eligible for consideration at the 2024 annual meeting of stockholders, such proposals must be submitted, in writing, in accordance with the requirements of the bylaws, not later than 5:00 pm, Mountain Time, on December 15, 2023 and not earlier than November 15, 2023; provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, in order for notice by the stockholder to be timely, such notice must be so delivered not earlier than the 150th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Our current bylaws require that, in order for proposals of stockholders to be considered timely and eligible for consideration at the 2025 annual meeting of stockholders, such proposals must be submitted, in writing, in accordance with the requirements of the bylaws, not later than 5:00 pm, Mountain Time, on December 11, 2024 and not earlier than November 11, 2024; provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, in order for notice by the stockholder to be timely, such notice must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Mountain Time, on the later of the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.

-In addition to satisfying the foregoing requirements under our bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Board of Directors' nominees must provide notice that sets forth any additional information required by Rule 14a-19 under the Exchange Act no later than May 7, 2024, except that, if the Company did not hold an annual meeting during the previous year, or if the date of the meeting has changed by more than 30 calendar days from the previous year, then notice must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made by the Company.
+In addition to satisfying the foregoing requirements under our bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Board of Directors' nominees must provide notice that sets forth any additional information required by Rule 14a-19 under the Exchange Act no later than May 4, 2025, except that, if the Company did not hold an annual meeting during the previous year, or if the date of the meeting has changed by more than 30 calendar days from the previous year, then notice must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made by the Company.